projeffboy/simple-file-system/README.md

 rm mytemp/*
 ls mytemp # empty
 echo aaron > mytemp/names.txt
 strings fs.sfs # you should still see the deleted file contents, because those bytes were not overwritten.
-You may even see the names of the deleted files, but remember their mode is set to 0, which is why they don't show up.
-When I ran this, filename `/Makefile` doesn't even show up, because it got overwritten by `/names.txt`. ls mytemp # not empty cat mytemp/Makefile # nothing cat mytemp/names.txt # something
+You may even see the names of the deleted files, but remember their mode is set to 0, which is why they don't show up with ls.
+In fact, filename `/Makefile` doesn't even show up in fs.sfs, because it got overwritten by `/names.txt. ls mytemp # not empty cat mytemp/Makefile # nothing cat mytemp/names.txt # something